fjtrujy/install/README.md

 Execute 'calabash-sandbox' to get started!
 ```

-When you execute `calabash-sandbox`, your Terminal window will open the
-sandbox environment.
-To leave the sandbox and return the terminal to its
-previous state, simply type `exit`.
+To start Calabash Sandbox, execute `calabash-sandbox` in a Terminal window.
+To leave the Sandbox and return the terminal to its previous state, type `exit`:

 ```shell
 $ calabash-sandbox